What is product discovery documentation and why does it matter?

 • Note team collaboration and dynamics

-Most hackathon projects don't become products—and that's fine.
-For the few with potential: document them thoroughly using business idea and product concept templates, assign ongoing ownership, plan validation experiments, and create a path into your regular product development process.
+Most hackathon projects don't become products - and that's fine.
+For the few with potential: document them using business idea and product concept templates, assign ownership, plan validation experiments, and create a path into the venture building pipeline.
 Without intentional follow-through, hackathon momentum dissipates.

 • Document winning projects using standard business idea templates immediately